 In our peroxisome proliferator-activated receptor gamma, or PPARγ, program, we are developing proprietary compositions that include PPARγ agonists for the treatment and prevention of addiction to substances of abuse, which may include opioids, nicotine and alcohol.
 We believe that Omeros is the first to demonstrate a link between PPARγ and addiction disorders.
 Data from European pilot clinical studies and animal models of addiction suggest that PPARγ agonists could be efficacious in the treatment of a wide range of addictions.

-Phase 2 clinical trials have been conducted by our collaborators to evaluate a PPAR? agonist, alone or in combination with other agents, and have yielded positive data in the treatment of addiction to cocaine, heroin and nicotine.
+Phase 2 clinical trials have been conducted by our collaborators to evaluate a PPAR γ agonist, alone or in combination with other agents, and have yielded positive data in the treatment of addiction to heroin and nicotine.
 In addition, we have also reported positive results (i.e., decreased craving and protection of brain white matter) from a Phase 2 clinical trial conducted by an independent investigator evaluating the effects of a PPARγ agonist in patients with cocaine use disorder.

-As of February 28, 2017, we owned one issued patent and three pending patent applications in the U.S., and 25 issued patents and 19 pending patent applications in foreign markets, directed to our discoveries linking PPARγ and addictive disorders.
+As of February 16, 2018, we owned one issued patent and two pending patent applications in the U.S., and 27 issued patents and 18 pending patent applications in foreign markets, directed to our discoveries linking PPARγ and addictive disorders.